jetperch/pyjoulescope_ui/docs/pubsub.md

   * Save profile to different name
   * Load arbitrary profile
   * Revert profile to past history, last manual save?
-  * Restore to default for Multimeter & Oscilloscope profiles
+  * Restore to default
+* Support "views" of different widget arrangements within the same profile
+  * Multimeter (default, with reset to default option)
+  * Oscilloscope (default, with reset to default option)
+  * custom
 * Support undo / redo for values & commands
 * Support automatic "preferences" widget population
   * Global, for all preferences in profile